Transcript:

 Bryan Smith 19:42

 Got it.
 Yeah.
 I mean, I'm like a Netflix subscriber, obviously.
 And, you know, I might subscribe to some other services.
 But I hear a lot of conversation about, you know, the subscription side of our industry as as being negative.
 But we think that our progress has just been great for customers.
-And that's the biggest thing we've done for retention is really focus on building a great subscription program and putting the customer first and allowing them to have the control like, don't, you know, I subscribe to a major news publication that I won't name and canceling was the worst thing ever.
+And that's the biggest thing we've done for retention is really focus on building a great subscription program for ecommerce and putting the customer first and allowing them to have the control like, don't, you know, I subscribe to a major news publication that I won't name and canceling was the worst thing ever.
 And I'll never go back.
 So that's I think the first thing we've done is we've built a great subscription program.
 And then the second thing on retention is getting back to that, like, don't send a message you wouldn't want to receive and trying to use, like purchase interval data to get better at, you know, like, if I'm going to Mariah, if I'm going to send you an email saying like, Hey, you might want more of this product.
 If I can deliver that email closer to the time when you're ready.
 That's going to be less annoying than if I do it.
 Like right after you got your first order.

 Mariah Parsons 21:00